whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Wheel of Time (Amazon)
 		- S01E05
 			- 00:12:04
-				- Moiraine is speaking with Nynaeve about Nynaeve's power that she connected with
+				- Moiraine is speaking with Nynaeve about Nynaeve"s power that she connected with

-Humans, frivilous with our thoughts, not preparing for what we're running towards
+Humans, frivilous with our thoughts, not preparing for what we"re running towards
 	- Wheel of Time (Amazon)
 		- S01E05
 			- 00:17:25